8 ways to deliver a winning elevator pitch

 Sometimes students don't consider starting their own business as a viable career option, but it can be one of the most rewarding career paths, says Dr. James Norrie, Associate Dean of the Graham School of Business.

 “I have personally been involved with students who succeed on this path and it is exciting to see,” he says.
-“This kind of competition offers a first step for students to ‘try and buy’ their idea with experienced judges as a first step on their own entrepreneurial journey."
+“This kind of competition offers the first step for students to ‘try and buy’ their idea with experienced judges as a first step on their own entrepreneurial journey."

 Think you have an idea worthy of the prize?
 Make sure you share it with us by April 18.
 While you get ready, here are some tips from some previous Elevator Pitch Competition judges and area business leaders.